TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-10 - Decreases secondary damage of Anthrax Beta Scud Storm missiles from 200 to 175 <a name='link__20230610__2002_anthrax_beta_scud_storm_damage'></a>
 **Changes**

-- **TWEAK**: Decreases the secondary damage of the Anthrax Beta Scud Storm missiles from 200 to 175.
+- **TWEAK**: The secondary damage of the Anthrax Beta Scud Storm missiles is decreased from 200 to 175.
 This way it can no longer take out as many structures in a large area, but is still stronger than the regular Scud Storm.

 **Links**